Youssef-0007/Offensive-Security-Research/README.md

 ---

-*All research conducted in authorized environments for educational and professional development purposes.*
+*All write-ups conducted in authorized environments for educational and professional development purposes.*